mbforbes/website-3/posts/writing/travel/2022-bosnia.md

 ### Bunski Kanal

-We continued on to an ares that sounded boring on paper but was actually pretty neat to see.
+We continued on to an area that sounded boring on paper but was actually pretty neat to see.
 It's a place where two rivers join, with a shrubby marshland connecting the banks where one spills over into the other.

 {% img [
     "/assets/posts/2022-bosnia/m-04-rivers.moz80.jpg"